wangbwhz/RedditClone/src/README.txt

 Previous Page: Click on the previous button

 Installation Tutorial:
-Option 1: Backend and front files are put on the same server Upload all the files to the server
+Option 1 - Backend and frontend files are located on the same server 1.Upload all the files to the server
-Edit
+2.Edit index.js, update the port
+3.Edit FrontEnd/js/env.js, updatethe base link
+Option 2 - Backend and frontend files are located on the different server 1.Upload the Frontend files to one server
+2.Upload the Backend files, index.js to another server 3.Edit index.js, remove the code of frontend part 4.Edit index.js, update the port
+5.Edit FrontEnd/js/env.js, updatethe base link